Interlake-Saints/the-late-and-great/_posts/2023-08-21-joan-m-joanie-soelter.md

   - /assets/joansoelter76.png
 gender: female
 ---
-Joanie died on July 14, 2023.
-Full entry coming soon.
+Joanie passed away on July 14, 2023.

+U﻿nfortunately Joanie is not the only member of the Soelter family to be on this page.
+Her younger sister, [Sonia](https://ihsmemorial.org/class-of-1979/sonia-p-soelter/), passed away in 2020.